 What are the biggest, most well-known majors?
-If you know what you want to take, this’ll help you find the best school to take it at.
+If you know what you want to take, that'll help you find the best school to take it at.

 - Are any of your programs supported by official organizations?

-Every program is improved when its linked to a professional organization, such as the Human Resources Professionals Association.
-It means the curriculum will teach you the real skills you need to succeed in the career, and you’ll have a direct connection to job once you graduate.
+Every program is improved when it's linked to a professional organization, such as the Human Resources Professionals Association.
+It means the curriculum will teach you the real skills you need to succeed in the career, and you’ll have a direct connection to the job once you graduate.

 - Does your school/this program have any special admission requirements?

 Generally, you’ll want to know what grade averages and other special requirements are needed to get into the college, as well as their admission deadlines and fees.
 If you have a specific program you’ve got your eye on, you can also ask them about the special requirements for it.